 The College Police offices are located in the Facilities Management Building and Bladen Hall.
 The office in Bladen Hall will issue parking permits from 9 a.m.-9 p.m., Monday through Friday.
-Information on all traffic and parking rules and regulations may be obtained by contacting the College Police Department on 301-546-0666, or may be picked up from the College Police Substation in Bladen Hall.
+Information on all traffic and parking rules and regulations may be obtained by contacting the College Police Department on 301-546-0666, or may be picked up from the College Police Substation in Bladen Hall or the office of College Life Services, located in the Largo Student Center, Room 149, Telephone: 301-546-0853